Book Review: Lord of Shadows (The Dark Artifices) by Cassandra Clare

-What would you rate Lord of Shadows?
+What Characters Appear in the Lord of Shadows?

 I tried to keep my description of characters brief in my Lady Midnight review as to not give away major plot points.
 Since this is book two, I do not see any harm in breaking down the characters.
 Here is your warning that there are possible spoilers.
 To make this easy to follow, I am going to do my best to organize the characters by their importance, i.e. primary characters first, secondary, tertiary, etc. I will also save everyone time by saying now, instead of individually with every character, that all of these characters, especially the Blackthorns and their friends, are extremely dynamic characters with tremendous depth.

-Emma - Emma has finally avenged her parents' death by killing Malcolm at the conclusion of Lady Midnight.
+Emma has finally avenged her parents' death by killing Malcolm at the conclusion of Lady Midnight.
 However, this did nothing to ease her pain.
 Even without Malcolm, Emma has other things to worry about.
 I'm just going to get this out of the way: Emma is in love with Julian.
 Most of her problems in Lord of Shadows revolve around her relationship with Julian.
 The least of these issues is the law.
 As parabatai, they are forbidden by Shadowhunter law from falling in love.
 Punishment is severe and could result in banishment and the stripping of Marks, which for Emma, would be a worse fate than death.

 Believe it or not, there is a bigger problem with falling in love with Julian than the law.
 First told to her by Malcolm before she killed him, and later confirmed by Jem, parabatai who fall in love are cursed.
 She keeps this to herself most of the book, only telling Julian towards the end.
 She goes to extreme lengths to protect Julian from the curse, to include a fake relationship with Mark.

 Besides her relationship issues, it is clear to see the Emma is her generation's Jace.
 She is the most competent and fierce warrior of the bunch.